J-Sparr0w/digit-ml-rust/Readme.md

 * A neural network built using rust and ndarray lib for matrix manipulations.
 * Accuracy: approx. 85%

+## Dataset
+* from kaggle
+* each record has 785 columns
+    *  column 1: label
+    *  columns 2-785: pixel data ranging from 0-255

 ## Neural Network Architecture:
 * Network has two layers
     * input => 785xm